ericksong91/phase-1-project/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate, although there are no tests for now.
+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)